-Harden habitable structures to a more ignition resistant standard such as retrofitting with approved fire-safe materials, rooftops, double pane windows, eave boxing, removal of attic vents and/or installation of alternatives, and removal or replacement of wood fencing and decks with approved fire-resistant materials.
+Harden habitable structures to a more ignition resistant standard by retrofitting with approved materials that meet fire code and building permit standards: rooftops, double pane windows, exterior doors, eave boxing, removal/replacement attic vents and/or installation of alternatives, and removal or replacement of wood fencing, decks and patio covers with approved fire-resistant materials.

 Will focus on larger scale defensible space and structure fire prevention projects